 Before traveling abroad, you should find out in advance whether your destination requires vaccination certificates.
 If so, ensure that you get vaccinated and are issued a document to prove it.

 While traveling is exciting, it is equally a risky affair.
 You might suddenly fall ill, become injured, or lose your valuable belongings in a foreign land.
 You might also run into an emergency, requiring you to cancel your trip back home.
-These incidences require money and can be quite expensive paying out of pocket.
+These incidents require money and can be quite expensive paying out of pocket.

 Fortunately, travel insurance covers such expenses thus shielding you from the financial burden.
 When you take your trip, be sure to bring along your travel insurance documents for easier claims.